cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   (the option of) some additional units, assuming they have either Plonk or Jetto still around.
 It's still kind of hard to make sure the enemies still have enough units left for one to take over as a leader though; any suggestions as to how to improve this while still keeping it are welcome.
+In later versions: use "Over the Northern Mountains", increase turn limit, one more pair of snowshoes, make terrain snowier here too, modify enemy AI, disable poison-spreading behavior
 16 The Coward: I edited the map here to give the player more keep tiles for recruiting, so they can catch up to the stream on enemies flooding them on time.
 Also some gold levels tweaks.
 After the enemy's initial assault wears